Document Vault Checklist

 Passport

-Where to look: Check at home.
-HM Passport Office will cancel it when notified via Tell Us Once.
-Do not send it off yourself; keep it until you have finished using it as ID for banks and insurers.
+Where to look: Have a look at home.
+HM Passport Office will cancel it once they are told through Tell Us Once.
+Do not post it off straight away; hold on to it until you have finished using it as identification for banks and insurers.

 Driving licence